ranzehelloworld/attendance_system/README.md

 # 🚀 BSIT 1C | Real-Time Attendance Portal

-A modern, cloud-synced attendance tracking system designed for the BSIT 1C section at Isabela State University.
+A modern, cloud-synced attendance tracking system.
 This portal allows for real-time tracking of student "Time In" and "Time Out" status with instant synchronization across all devices.

 ## ✨ Features